High School University Program

 The High School University Program (HSUP) allows high school sophomores through seniors to take college level course work at the University of Utah.
 The program is designed for motivated students looking for an academic enhancement to their high school curriculum and want to get a head start on their college career.
 HSUP students may participate in any 1000 or 2000 level course, as long as they meet any prerequisite requirements, with the exception of online classes or telecourses.

 Be sure to check out our frequently asked questions (below) to learn more about the High School University Program.
-If you have additional questions about the program, please contact the program cordinators, Madalena McNeil or Madalyn Smith.
+If you have additional questions about the program, please contact the program cordinator, Madalena McNeil.

 To participate in the High School University Program, students must successfully complete the ninth grade, be enrolled in an accredited high school, and be a Utah resident.
 Students must also meet the following GPA requirements: